jkinnune/piscine-reloaded/README.md

-Collection of all the exercises we did during the "Piscine"-coding basecamp.
+Collection of the classic exercises we did during the "Piscine"-coding basecamp!